-I'm buying my first flat in Pontarddulais with the aid of help to buy.
-The sellers refused to move on the amount so I negotiated £7000 of extras instead.
-The house builders rep told me not reveal to my lawyer about this deal as it could affect my mortgage with Coventry Building Society.
+I'm purchasing my first flat in Pontarddulais with a loan from Britannia.
+The sellers would not move on the amount so I negotiated 6k of additionals instead.
+The house builders rep told me not inform my solicitor about this side-deal as it could affect my mortgage with Britannia.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Looking forward to sign contracts shortly on a basement flat in Pontarddulais.
 Conveyancing lawyers inform me that they are sending me a report tomorrow.
 Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Pontarddulais should include some of the following: